 He was not an orator as Wendell Phillips or Daniel Webster were.
 He was not learned in the knowledge of the schools and his addresses carried no ornate or well-rounded periods nor classical allusions, but they were so clearly worded, so sensibly conceived and forcibly expressed that they seldom failed to carry conviction.

 One could not know him without acknowledging his exceeding reasonableness — his stock of common sense compensated for any lack of preliminary training.
-He had an ability to think clearly and an ability to put his thougths in homely but clear, forcible English that carried conviction not only to the man in the street but to the intelligentsia as well.
+He had an ability to think clearly and an ability to put his thoughts in homely but clear, forcible English that carried conviction not only to the man in the street but to the intelligentsia as well.

 Among his many most valuable and outstanding abilities was an almost uncanny faculty of forecasting the outcome of political movements; for years he had his fingers on the public pulse and was the first to sense the symptoms of political change and unrest.
-The arrhythmia and the unusual in the trend of political events came to him as the first murmer of a failing organ might come to the ear of a trained physician before it was noticed by the prossessor himself.
+The arrhythmia and the unusual in the trend of political events came to him as the first murmur of a failing organ might come to the ear of a trained physician before it was noticed by the processor himself.

 He was a fervent hater of shams, imposture, hypocrisy, false tradition and deception of every kind.
 In the course of his many political battles his life has been searched with lighted candles, but nothing mean or base was ever detected and he emerged from every conflict with the admiration of his friends and the respect of his opponents.